-Damongo: MP Commissions ultra modern Astro Turf
+Damongo: MP commissions ultra modern Astro Turf

-The Member of Parliament (MP) for the Damongo Constituency of the Savannah Region and Minister for Lands and Natural Resources Hon Samuel Abu Jinapor has commissioned and handed over an ultramodern Astro Turf to the people of the Damongo in the West Gonja Municipality of the Savannah Region.
+The Member of Parliament (MP) for the Damongo Constituency of the Savannah Region and Minister for Lands and Natural Resources, Samuel Abu Jinapor has commissioned and handed over an ultramodern Astro Turf to the people of the Damongo in the West Gonja Municipality of the Savannah Region.

 At a ceremony held at Damongo on Saturday, 18th June, 2022 to commission the pitch, Hon Jinapor said, it was unfortunate that Damongo as the capital of the Savannah region for many years did not have a befitting facility to serve as a playground for development of football talents in the area.